Extrapolation to product Morrey-Herz spaces and applications: Applications

-In \cite{Ho2016_1,Ho2017_3,Koki.2018}, extrapolation theory on product Lebesgue spaces has found its applications to the boundedness of multiparameter operators.
-In this subsection, we will use the Theorem \ref{extra.T.} to extends the extrapolation to the bi-parameter operators and their commutators on product Morrey-Herz space.
+Extrapolation theory in product Lebesgue spaces, as explored in \cite{Ho2016_1, Ho2017_3, Koki.2018}, has been shown to help establish boundedness for multiparameter operators.
+This subsection aims to employ Theorem \ref{extra.T.} to extend this theory to encompass bi-parameter operators and their commutators within the framework of product Morrey-Herz spaces.